-- handler: a Python callable object that takes a messages.ServiceRequestMessage. - service_list: a list of service names to call handler when invoked by components.
+- service_list a list of service names to call handler when invoked by components.
 The service name must match the target_method parameter in messages.
+ServiceRequestMessage. - handler a Python callable object that takes a messages.
 ServiceRequestMessage.

 run()

 Run the communication outer loop of the framework.